 You don’t necessary only have to link from new to old posts.
 You can also do it the other way around.

-If you have a good, older post that is relevant to something you have written more about lately, go back and edit the old one and include a link back to the new post.
+If you have a good, older post that is complementary to something you have written more about lately, go back and edit the old one and include a link back to the new post.

 Your internal links should indicate and describe what it is that you are linking to in order to attract visitors to click on them.